syncfusion-content/maui-docs/MAUI/TimePicker/migration.md

 # Migrate from Xamarin.Forms SfTimePicker to .NET MAUI SfTimePicker

-To make the migration from the [Xamarin SfTimePicker](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Pickers.SfTimePicker.html) to [.NET MAUI SfTimePicker] easier, most of the APIs from the Xamarin SfTimePicker were kept in the .NET MAUI SfTimePicker.
+To make the migration from the [Xamarin SfTimePicker](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Pickers.SfTimePicker.html) to [.NET MAUI SfTimePicker] easier, most of the APIs from the Xamarin SfTimePicker are kept in the .NET MAUI SfTimePicker.
 However, to maintain the consistency of API naming in the .NET MAUI SfTimePicker, some of the APIs have been renamed.
 Please find the difference in the following topics.

 ## Namespaces